aryopg/vaxformer/README.md

 <!-- omit in toc -->
 # Vaxformer: Immunogenicity-controlled Transformer for Vaccine Design Against SARS-CoV-2

-This repository contains pre-trained models, corpora, indices, and code for pre-training, finetuning, retrieving and evaluating for the paper Vaxformer: Immunogenicity-controlled Transformer for Vaccine Design Against SARS-CoV-2
+This repository contains pre-trained models, corpora, indices, and code for pre-training, finetuning, retrieving and evaluating for "Vaxformer: Immunogenicity-controlled Transformer for Vaccine Design Against SARS-CoV-2" (Paper in writing)

 <!-- omit in toc -->
 ## Table of Contents